Reeds-github/Hero-Mode/README.md

 <li>Q: How can I get a US TTYD ISO?</li>
-A: You need a legal copy of TTYD (US) and a hacked wii, you can look up a guide on how to dump the rom from the disk.
+A: You need a legal copy of TTYD (US) and a softmodded wii, you can look up a guide on how to dump the rom from the disk.
 Google is your friend.

 <li>Q: Can't I just download an ISO from the internet?</li>